La Fortuna in 3 Days

 Dinner at Red Frog Coffee Roaster

 La Fortuna has a plethora of restaurants to choose from.
 We select the Red Frog Coffee Roaster and order the Comida Típica; a choice of meat with rice, beans, plantain, mashed potato and salad.
-I choose the vegetarian option which is basically the same but without the meat.
-All the carbs represented – they’ve even stuck some tortilla chips in the mashed potato for good measure.
+I choose the vegetarian option, which is basically the same but without the meat.
+All the carbs represented – they’ve even stuck some tortilla chips in the mashed potato for good measure!

 We return to our hotel for another early night – it’s been a long day with a lot of walking and we are rather weary.

-Day 3
+La Fortuna Day 3

 La Fortuna Waterfall

-First up, La Fortuna Waterfall.
 The short drive from the town of La Fortuna to the waterfall is all along paved roads.
 This brings you to a large, free car park.
 As the ticket desk, we pay the entry fee, get issued with wristbands and set off down the steps to the waterfall.
 The path is well maintained and easy to negotiate with handrails all the way down.
 The view is quite spectacular – presumably aided by all yesterday’s rain – as the water thunders 70 metres over the cliff top into a pool below.

-At the bottom is another lookout, or you can go hard core and actually swim in the waterfall.
+At the bottom is another lookout, or you can go hard core and actually swim beneath the waterfall.
 It’s very rocky, so difficult to access, plus the rocks are wet, therefore slippery and the current is strong.
 The old man braves a dip in the pool.
 In my opinion, it’s more of a spectator activity.
-Most people appear to be pretending to get in, taking a photo, then not actually climbing over the boulders into the freezing water.
+Most people appear to be pretending to get in, taking a photo, then not actually climbing over the slippery boulders into the freezing water.

-I wuss out and opt to swim lower downriver.
+I wuss out and opt to swim further downriver.
 It’s lovely and refreshing, although the force of the waterfall makes it a bit like swimming in an infinity pool.
 I happily swim hard towards the waterfall then float back downstream multiple times.

 Then we have to climb the 530 steps back to the entrance.
 It takes less time than I’d anticipated.
 The area is beautifully landscaped and there are inspirational quotes (and step counts) along the way to spur you on, plus seating areas in case you need a break mid climb.

-At the top, included in the ticket price, are an orchid trail and butterfly trail.
+At the top, included in the ticket price, is an Orchid Garden.
 Although there weren’t any orchids when we visited in January (apparently they bloom in May), it’s still a pleasant walk amidst the flowers and foliage of the rainforest.
-We didn’t spot any butterflies in the butterfly garden either, although we did see a very beautiful hummingbird.
-There are also toilets, changing rooms with showers, a café and a gift shop.

-Bogarin Sloth Trail
+Bogarin Trail

 We walk along the trails, necks aching from constantly looking up, toes hurting from tripping on tree roots because we’re not looking where we’re going.
 We see plenty of wildlife (birds and agouti) but no sloths.